jfndi/DesignPatternsInCpp/README.md

 	Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

+	* Visitor:
+	Visitor pattern is used when we have to perform an operation on a group of similar kind of Objects.
+With the help of visitor pattern, we can move the operational logic from the objects to another class.